hoanggia92202/fullstack-movies/README.md

-# WeLoveMovies Frontend Application
+# WeLoveMovies Fullstack Application

-This is the Front End Application for the WeLoveMovies project.
-Follow the instructions below.
+This is a fullstack application.
+The front-end is hook up with the 'we-love-movies' server project.

 ## Installation

-1. Fork / clone this repository.
+1. Clone this repo.
-1. Run `npm install`.

-Use `npm start` to run the application.
-If you deploy this application, create a `.env.production` file similar to the `.env.development` file.
+2. Run 'npm install' in the main directory
+3. Goto 'backend'  directory, run 'npm install' again.
+4. In the main directory, run 'npm run start:dev'.

+## Heroku
+This application is also deploy at : https://fierce-taiga-91529.herokuapp.com/